Huge congratulations to all of the authors and illustrators on the Lollies shortlist!

 The Best Medicine by Christine Hamil (Little Island Books)

 My Gym Teacher is an Alien Overlord by David Solomons and Laura Ellen Anderson (Nosy Crow)

 AniMalcolm by David Baddiel and Jim Field (Harper Collins)

 Voting for The Lollies will be open from Monday, 5th June till 8th December 2017 and the winning book in each award category will be decided solely by children’s votes.
-Parents, teachers please help your children to get involved and vote for their favourite funny books via the Lollies website or via the Scholastic channel on the PopJam app.
+Parents, teachers please help your children to get involved and vote for their favourite funny books via the Lollies website.

 The winning books will be announced at an awards ceremony in London in January 2018.